 A physician who specializes in male factor infertility and the surgical treatment of disorders of the urinary tract and male reproductive tract.

 The hollow muscular organ where the fetus grows until birth.

 A common condition in which the veins that carry blood out of the scrotum become dilated.
 When blood pools in these veins, the temperature in the scrotum increases.
 This may be a cause of infertility.

 The tube that carries sperm from the testicles (epididymis) to the penis.

-Surgical sterilization of a man by cutting, burning or crushing their vas deferens.
+Surgical sterilization by cutting, burning or crushing their vas deferens.

-Surgical repair of a previous vasectomy for a man who wants to regain his fertility.
+Surgical repair of a previous vasectomy for someone who wants to regain their fertility.

 This is the process of freezing eggs, sperm and embryos in the laboratory.
 It is rapid freezing and has very little negative effects on the eggs, sperm or embryos.

 A proteinaceous barrier surrounding eggs and embryos.
 This is penetrated by sperm prior too fertilization.